jonelo/jacksum/README.md

 Jacksum is both a **command line tool**, and a **library**.
 It can be integrated in your file browser.

+Jacksum went to to public in July 2002, and moved to GitHub in Sept 2021, and even after all these years, I am still curious how we can improve it further 🙂.

 ## System Requirements